florencex5/Hard_Commodities/analysis_and_methodology/The_Sustainable_Growth_Rate_Analysis_and_Methodology.md

 ## KEY FINDINGS
-* The mining sector's stability is threatened by young workers' disinterest and stagnating labor productivity, posing risks for Chile's future lithium and copper supply chains, emphasizing the considerable role of a stable workforce in maintaining sustainable growth rate projections.
+* The mining sector's stability could be undermined by young workers' disinterest and stagnating labor productivity, posing risks for Chile's future lithium and copper supply chains, emphasizing the considerable role of a stable workforce in maintaining sustainable growth rate projections.
 * The geographic concentration of raw material exports, such as those from Chile, raises Scope 3 emissions from maritime transport, underscoring the necessity of accounting for these concealed costs in sustainable growth rate calculations
 * Strong demand does not ensure sustainable growth rates, as determining compounded growth requires careful consideration of time frame and beginning year, especially in climate-sensitive sectors (E.g. hard commodities), with noteworthy implications for equity valuation when combined with metrics like FCFF and dividends.
 * The pronounced demand surge, followed by a hard commodity cooldown during the climate transition, emphasizes the necessity of excluding such spikes in forecasting long-term growth rates, often influenced by infrequent factors like policy shifts.
 Accounting for potential future technological advancements is crucial when compounding growth rates from the subsequent period.